By Udemma Chukwuma

 He continues: “Unfortunately, some of their teachers

-is that they don’t let the art students to understand that after graduation everything
+is that they don’t let the art students understand that after graduation, everything

 knowledge, where you get paid like other professionals.
 Doctors, accountants,

-lawyer and others get paid for what they know.
-The artist is not trained from
+lawyers, and others get paid for what they know.
+The artist is not trained in

-school to know what he is doing is valuable, and worthy of exchange in the
+school to know that what he is doing is valuable and worthy of exchange in the

 business world.
 They are trained to make them look like they are just